-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant [x] Filed by a Party other than the Registrant Check the appropriate box: [] Preliminary Proxy Statement [] Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [x] Definitive Proxy Statement [] Definitive Additional Materials Soliciting Material Under Rule 14a-12 AQUA AMERICA, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Regis trant) Payment of Filing Fee (Check the approp [x] No fee required. [] Fee computed on table below per Exc , 1) Title of each class of securities to which ch transaction applies: ne of transaction computed pursuant to Exchange Act Rule 0-11 (set fulated and state how it was determined): orth the materials: set as provided by Exchange Act Rule 0-11(a)(2) and identify the filing.
-Identify the previous filing by registration statement number, or the 1) Amount previously paid: 2) Form, Schedule or Registration Sta tement No.: 3) Filing Party: 4) Date Filed:
+- Registrant [X] arty other than the Registrant [ ] Chec Preli Con Con by R Defi ppropriate box: iminary Proxy Statement [ ] Soliciting Material Under Rule 14a-12 fidential, For Use of the unission Only (as permitted tule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials AQUA AMERICA, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) (Name of Person(s) Printing Proxy Statement, if Other Than the Registrant) Payn [X] No fe Filing Fee (Check the appropriate box): e required. omputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [ ] Chec aid previously with preliminary materials: k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
+Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: